Neonocyte/FireworksSCR/README.md

 The image used by FireworksSCR uses an 8x8 spritesheet.

 Screensavers are launched using the "-S" argument for the main program, "-C" for configuration, or "-P" for preview.

+Multi-monitor support is achieved by creating a single borderless window sized to stretch across all monitors.